-Treehoppers can leap great distances between plants to escape predators.
-They can be quite colorful and have horns that resemble prickles.
+Colorful and tiny Treehoppers can leap great distances between plants to escape predators.

-Females lay eggs in the tip of a twig, forcing them into small slits for protection.
-Because the tips of plants (apical meristems) are the site of continued growth, this damage can kill the twig, though the larvae will have long abandoned it before then.
+Females lay eggs in the tip of a twig, pushing them into small slits for protection.
+Because the tip of a plant (called its apical meristem) is the site of continued linear growth, this tissue damage can kill the twig, though the Treehopper nymphs will have long abandoned it before then.

 Scientific Name: Ophiderma bimaculata